-- 1. Close the valve of the LP gas tank(s). - 2.
-Remove the control panel from the back of the refrigerator. - 3.
-Remove the burner tube from the burner assembly. - 4.
-Pull the knob off the selector switch. - 5.
-Remove the two screws that attach the selector switch. - Gently pull the selector switch away from the back of the control panel. - Remove each wire, one at a time, from the selector switch and install in exactly the same location on the replacement selector switch.
-(See Art01022 and Art01023) - 8.
-To install the replacement selector switch, do steps 1-7 in reverse.
+- 1. Close the valve of the propane gas tank(s). - 2.
+Pull the knob off the selector switch. - 3.
+Remove the two screws that attach the selector switch. - 4.
+Gently pull the selector switch away from the back of the control panel. - 5.
+Remove each wire, one at a time, from the selector switch and install in exactly the same location on the replacement selector switch.
+(See Art01020 and Art01021) - 6.
+To install the replacement selector switch, do steps 1-4 in reverse.